 Credit unions are not-for-profit financial institutions.
 They are member-owned, and their earnings are returned to members through lower interest rates, lower fees, and better service.

-Most credit unions offer a variety of services to their customers at low or no cost, including checking accounts and debit cards.
-However, if you have a poor credit rating or if you’ve been turned down by other banks in the past—credit unions may not be able to help you either.
+However, if you have a poor credit rating or have been turned down by other banks in the past—credit unions may not be able to help you either.

 Online Banking

-Online banking is a convenient, safe and easy way to manage your finances.
-It’s also usually free and you can do it from anywhere.
+Online banking is a convenient, safe, and easy way to manage your finances.
+It’s also usually free, and you can do it from anywhere.
 Online banking has some advantages over traditional in-person banking:

-- Security—online transactions are generally safer than using cash because they use encryption technology that protects personal information from theft or tampering by unauthorized parties.
-This is especially important if you’re using an unsecured network like public WiFi at a coffee shop!
+- Security—online transactions are generally safer than cash because they use encryption technology that protects personal information from theft or tampering by unauthorized parties.
+This is especially important if using an unsecured network like public WiFi at a coffee shop!

 Neobanking

 Neobanking is a relatively new form of banking, and it’s gaining popularity as more people look for ways to make their financial lives easier.
-In many ways, neobanking resembles traditional banking: you open up an account online and start depositing money into it.
-But unlike traditional brick-and-mortar banks that have physical locations throughout the country, most neobanks are digital-only—you won’t find them on your corner or in your neighborhood.
+In many ways, neobanking resembles traditional banking: you open an account online and deposit money into it.

 So, if you are someone who likes official bank checks or to deposit cash, these may not work for you.
 Many neobanking account holders combine deposit accounts and transfer money between them.

-Neobanks provide a number of benefits over a traditional financial institution, including lower fees and higher interest rates on savings accounts (although these benefits may vary depending on which bank you choose).
 They also offer other perks like mobile check deposits, 24/7 customer service via phone or email, balance alerts via text message when you’re close to reaching your spending limit for an account (for example), free bill pay services for employees who work at companies that don’t offer direct deposit options themselves—and more!

 Current examples of neobanks include Chime, Aspiration, Varo, and Revolut.